 DEQ included representatives from both independent gas station owners and UST service providers with fewer than 50 employees on the advisory committee for this rulemaking.
-In addition, the Oregon Fuels Association was represented on the advisory committee.
+The Oregon Fuels Association was also represented on the advisory committee.

 Documents relied on for fiscal and economic impact